umputun/remark42/README.md

 * Export data to json with automatic backups
 * No external databases, everything embedded in a single data file
 * Fully dockerized and can be deployed in a single command
+* Self-contained executable can be deployed directly to Linux, Windows and MacOS
 * Clean, lightweight and fully customizable UI
 * Multi-site mode from a single instance
 * Integration with automatic ssl via [nginx-le](https://github.com/umputun/nginx-le)